-I acknowledge that I have Clerk - Assessment Office pfunctions. • cription and requirements for tl ify that I can perform these ne Applicant Signature Date Witness Management has the right time. t to add or chang ge these duties of the position at any
+I acknowledge that I have Clerk - Assessment Office p functions. • • Applicant Signature Date Witness Management has the righ time. t to add or chang ge these duties of the pos ition at an

 Adopted: March 2017 Revised: March 14, 2018